 We can find the following names as synonyms: Haplochromis moorii, Cyrtocara moorei, Cyrtocara moori and Haplochromis moori.

-The name Cyrtocara comes from the Greek and means bent head as a reference to the hump that the males can develop.
+The name Cyrtocara comes from ancient Greek and means bent head as a reference to the hump that the males can develop.
 Moorii refers to J. Moore who first discovered this species.

 Young Cyrtocara moorii are greyish with cross stripes.
 When they grow up, both the male and female are pale blue with three spots on the flank.
 Depending on their mood, the fish are this pale blue to bright blue with the spots completely disappeared.
 Especially dominant or mating males change to dark blue, normally they are also lighter blue and show three dark spots on their flanks.

-Males and females are in general almost the same color, this is already an indication that these fish can get along fairly well with each other.
-These fish show the best behavior when they are kept in a group.
+Males and females are in general almost the same colour, this is already an indication that these fish can get along fairly well with each other.
+These fish show the best behaviour when they are kept in a group.
 You can hold several males and females in that group.

 In the wild, the Cyrtocara moorrii feeds exclusively by following the Fossorochromis rostratus, Mylochromis lateristriga and the Taeniolethrinops praeorbitalis.
 These three fish feed on themselves by digging in the sand, sieving the sand through their gills.
 During this process, a lot of sand and mud drifts, exposing small crustaceans and other small food.
 Very interesting is that Cyrtocara moorii defended its “host” against other Moorii’s and other followers (eg Protomelas annectens).

-In the aquarium the Cyrtocara moorii is an easy eater, flake food, granulate etc is eaten but this should be alternated with frozen or live food such as mysis, krill etc. No tubifex or red mosquito but this actually applies to all Malawi cichlids.
-Also make sure that you do not feed too much.
-Too much and protein-rich food can ensure that this species can grow to 30 centimeters, especially in the males.
-All malawi cichlids are actually greedy eaters, because of our powerful food they easily grow too large.
+In the aquarium, the Cyrtocara moorii is an easy eater, flake food, granulate etc is eaten but this should be alternated with frozen or live food such as mysis, krill etc. No tubifex or red mosquito but this actually applies to all Malawi cichlids.
+Also, make sure that you do not feed too much.
+Too much and protein-rich food can ensure that this species can grow to 30 centimetres, especially in the males.
+All Malawi cichlids are actually greedy eaters, because of our powerful food they easily grow too large.